entorb/hpmor-ebook/README.md

 # HPMOR: generator for eBooks in English and German
 Script for generating eBooks for [Harry Potter and the Methods of Rationality (HPMOR)](https://www.hpmor.com) by Eliezer Yudkowsky.
-Featuring Englisch original and German translation by Schneefl0cke.
+Featuring Englisch original test as well as German translation by Schneefl0cke.

 Generated eBooks can be found at [https://entorb.net/hpmor/](https://entorb.net/hpmor/).